 Those traveling with babies will appreciate the availability of rental strollers, baby-proofing supplies, Diaper Genie and baby amenities, full-size cribs, Pak’n Play with bedding (set up in your room or at the pool), high chairs, bed rails, healthy kids’ menus and private babysitting with advance request to the concierge.
 Rooms start at $$ per night with seasonal family packages offering spa and resort credits for use at the restaurants and other facilities.

-Contact your travel agent, the reservations staff at 760/438-9111 (or 800/ 854-5000) or visit La Costa.com to plan your vacation, and you and your family will be on your way to a lifetime of healthy habits.
+Contact your travel agent or the reservations staff at La Costa.com to plan your vacation, and you and your family will be on your way to a lifetime of healthy habits.